Skip to Content

 A visitor inside a Seoul Palace wearing a hanbok

-A visitor wearing a bright pink hanbok inside Changgyeonggung Palace
+A visitor waiting to take a photo in a bright pink hanbok at Changgyeonggung

-The pick up location is located between both Gyeongbokgung, Changdeokgung and Changgyeonggung Palace so you could visit all 3 palaces in the same day if you planned well.
+Travel Tip: The pick up location to the rental company we provided is sandwiched between both Gyeongbokgung, Changdeokgung and Changgyeonggung Palace.
+So you could visit all 3 palaces in the same day if you planned well.

 Woman standing behind a large red pillar in Seoul, South Korea